 - Increased satisfaction with your college experience

 To schedule an appointment with an academic advisor, please call 808-689- 2689.
 Neighbor island students should call 1-866-299-8656.
 Phone appointments are available for neighbor island and day-time working students.
-For academic advising-related questions, you email email@example.com.
+Please note, advising appointments need to be made at least 24 hours (1 business day) in advance.
+For academic advising-related questions, you email firstname.lastname@example.org.

 Appointments are for: